Bet365619/ITRY/README.md

 1. Start the IoT Starter app.
 2. Click Skip tutorial.
 3. Enter the following parameters:
-Organization: The organization ID that was displayed on the IBM IoT server (at the start of ” “).
+Organization: The organization ID that was displayed on the IBM IoT server at the top right corner of dashboard.
 For example, pu3272 in this tutorial.
 Device ID: The device ID that you configured above.
 For example, “andriodchris” in this tutorial.
 Auth Token: The authorization token that you specified earlier.
 ![Login]